Cosm Programmers Guide

 Source File Names

-file.c and file.h should have the same base name
+Related code and header files should have the same base filename,

 Functions